Carnegie Mellon University

-Carnegie Mellon University (CMU) is a private research university in Pittsburgh, Pennsylvania.
-The institution was originally established in 1900 by Andrew Carnegie as the Carnegie Technical Schools.
+Carnegie Mellon University (CMU) is a private research university in Pittsburgh, Pennsylvania, United States.
+The institution was established in 1900 by Andrew Carnegie as the Carnegie Technical Schools.
 In 1912, it became the Carnegie Institute of Technology and began granting four-year degrees.
-In 1967, it became the current-day Carnegie Mellon University through its merger with the Mellon Institute of Industrial Research, founded in 1913 by Andrew Mellon and Richard B. Mellon and formerly a part of the University of Pittsburgh.
+In 1967, it became Carnegie Mellon University through its merger with the Mellon Institute of Industrial Research, founded in 1913 by Andrew Mellon and Richard B. Mellon and formerly a part of the University of Pittsburgh.